fabriciopolato/jobsity-node/README.md

 1. Ensure that you have docker installed first!
 [Docker Website](https://www.docker.com/)

-2. Clone this repo at your local machine and install the dependencies from both API's root folder (api-service and stock-service)
+2. Clone this repo in your local machine and install the dependencies from both API's root folder (api-service and stock-service)

 ```bash
 npm i
 ```

-3. Each API folder has an `.env.example` file with the environment variables.
+3. Each API folder has an `.env.example` file with environment variables.
 Rename both to `.env`

 4. Go to the root path of the project and run the following command in your terminal to mount the docker image in your machine: